 “It’s a subtle reinforcement of cultural rights and ownership vs disenfranchisement: ‘my language is English (or Swedish, etc.) whereas yours has to be something else.’

 “It is stating that by virtue of their skin color or looks, all Asians are foreigners by default, like a fish out of water, and you expect them to be appreciative of your magnanimous gestures of reaching out to them in their own language.
-It is a reflection of the worldview that Asians in the West are foreigners in your midst.
-It is social branding, the automatic assignment of eternal foreigner status to all Asians.
-It is a citizen vs. non-citizen dynamic, borne of the idea that all Asians are never truly 100% intergrated or assimilable and will always have inseverable allegiances and ties to a culture of their own.
+It is a reflection of the world view that Asians in the West are foreigners in your midst.
+It is social branding, the automatic assignment of the Eternal Foreigner status to all Asians.
+It is a citizen vs. non-citizen dynamic, borne of the idea that all Asians are never truly 100% integrated or assimilable and will always have inseverable allegiances and ties to a culture of their own.
 It is the idea that Asians are steeped in traditions and will never really change or adapt.

-However, it’s a whole different situation when you meet a perfect stranger—anyone you perceive to be a foreigner in your own country—that’s when you shouldn’t assume to know who they are (their nationality and/or language) just by looking at them.
+However, it’s a totally different kettle of fish when you meet a perfect stranger—anyone you perceive to be a foreigner in your own country.
+That’s when you shouldn’t assume to know who they are (their nationality and/or language) just by looking at them.
 Do not try out your cheap phrases on total strangers!

-Only assume.
-It’s one thing if you’ve already ascertained someone’s nationality or heard them speaking and recognize their language, but it is a bad idea to assume what a person’s language must be just by looking at them.
-It’s 2009—populations get displaced and people have been moving around for centuries!
-They can look one way and come from somewhere else.
-An Asian-looking person might be a fourth-generationer born in the West, and will find it extremely annoying that perfect strangers are constantly trying to impress them with phrases in Japanese, Chinese, Thai, Korean, Tagalog, etc., assuming that their language cannot possibly be English or German or French.
-They are victims of perpetual foreigner syndrome, regarded as inherently inassimilable no matter how many generations they’ve been living in the West.
+Only smart-asses assume.
+It’s generally okay to use an Asian greeting phrase if you’ve ascertained the person’s culture/nationality and heard them speaking and you recognize their language and most importantly, you actually speak more than just one phrase.
+But it’s a really bad idea to assume what a person’s language must be just by looking at them.
+It’s the 21st century—populations get displaced and people have been moving around for centuries!
+An Asian-looking person might be a fourth-generationer born in the West and will find it extremely annoying that people are constantly trying to impress them with phrases in Japanese, Chinese, Thai, Korean, Tagalog, etc., assuming that their language cannot possibly be English or German or French.
+They are subjected to Perpetual Foreigner Syndrome, regarded as inherently inassimilable no matter how many generations they’ve been living in the West.
 Trust me, they will not appreciate your “friendly” gesture!